deckhouse/sds-local-volume/docs/QUICK_START.md

 weight: 2
 ---

-{{< alert level="warning" >}}
-To work with volume snapshots, the [snapshot-controller](/modules/snapshot-controller/) module must be connected.
-The ability to work with volume snapshots is available only in commercial editions of Deckhouse and only when using LVM-thin volumes.
-{{< /alert >}}

 The module supports two operation modes: LVM (Thick) and LVM-thin.
 Each mode has its own features, advantages, and limitations.
 For more details on the differences between modes, see the [FAQ](./faq.html#when-to-use-lvm-and-when-to-use-lvm-thin).

 ## Quick start